 The town multi-use trail spans over five mountain areas connecting onto trails at the stunning Island Lake Lodge and Fernie Alpine Resort.
 From short afternoon hikes to full day adventures, options are plentiful.
 Here are some of our favourite routes to help get you started.
 If you prefer to take a guided hike filled with informative facts and stories about flora and fauna in the area, Wild Nature Tours have regular excursions to the best trails.

-Stroll out to Fairy Creek Falls
+Fairy Creek Falls

 This waterfall at the base of Mount Proctor attracts plenty of hikers during the warmer months.
 It's even more stunning in the winter with soft marshmallow islands appearing to float over the creek.
 Find the trail head at the Visitor Information Centre north of town just off Highway 3.